-For Direct Loans first disbursed between July 1, 2013 and June 30, 2014, the interest rate for undergraduate students is 3.86% for Subsidized and Unsubsidized Loans.
-The interest rates for graduate students is 5.41% for Unsubsidized Loans.
+For Direct Loans first disbursed between July 1, 2016 and June 30, 2017, the interest rate for undergraduate students is 3.76% for Subsidized and Unsubsidized Loans.
+The interest rate for graduate students is 5.31% for Unsubsidized Loans.
 The interest rate for graduate and parent PLUS loans is 6.31%

 Federal regulations limit the dollar amount a student may receive in an academic year from a Federal Subsidized Loan (see chart below for limits).To view your federal student loan history, visit the National Student Loan Data System (NSLDS) and log in with your FAFSA ID and PIN.

 Annual Loan Limits for Direct Subsidized and Unsubsidized Loans